 Summa Cum Laude: Top five percent

 Specific minimum grade point averages will be determined each year in the following manner: based on the grade point average distributions of the previous year's senior class, the grade point average cutoffs for each College will be established to provide for recognition of the top eighteen to twenty percent of the graduating students.
 Graduation with distinction will not be awarded in cases of any g.p.a. less than 3.0.

 The criteria for Graduation with Distinction include:

-- A minimum of sixty credits in residence at Wayne State University.
+- A minimum of fifty-six credits in residence at Wayne State University.

 - A qualifying minimum grade point average (calculated as explained above) on all course work at Wayne State University must be completed by the end of the semester of graduation.
-(For notation in the commencement program, the grade point average on all course work completed prior to the semester of graduation will be used.)
+(For notation in the commencement program, the grade point average on coursework completed prior to the semester of graduation will be used.)

 Effective Fall Term 1988, an undergraduate student whose cumulative g.p.a. falls below 2.00 will be placed on Academic Probation.
 An Academic Probation status is placed on the student's record and the student shall be permitted to register only after consultation with, and approval has been granted by, a designated University advisor.

 The probation status, which blocks registration, may be changed up to the day before classes begin for any given term.
 Registration for students with a probation status will not be permitted by the advising staff once classes have begun.
 Because such registration is permitted for one term only, if the student continues on academic probation, they must meet with an advisor each term to permit registration for a future term.

 A student shall be given two subsequent terms for enrollment on probationary status.
 At the conclusion of the two terms, a student who has not achieved a cumulative g.p.a. of at least 2.00 shall be excluded from his/her program.
 A student excluded from the University may not apply for readmission or reinstatement for one calendar year.
 Reinstatement is not guaranteed and the application may be denied.